littlefs-project/littlefs/DESIGN.md

 We can find the runtime complexity by looking at the path to any block from the block containing the most pointers.
 Every step along the path divides the search space for the block in half.
-This gives us a runtime of O(logn).
+This gives us a runtime of O(log n).
-To get to the block with the most pointers, we can perform the same steps backwards, which puts the runtime at O(2logn) = O(logn).
+To get to the block with the most pointers, we can perform the same steps backwards, which puts the runtime at O(2 log n) = O(log n).
 The interesting part about this data structure is that this optimal path occurs naturally if we greedily choose the pointer that covers the most distance without passing our target block.

-So now we have a representation of files that can be appended trivially with a runtime of O(1), and can be read with a worst case runtime of O(nlogn).
+So now we have a representation of files that can be appended trivially with a runtime of O(1), and can be read with a worst case runtime of O(n log n).
 Given that the the runtime is also divided by the amount of data we can store in a block, this is pretty reasonable.